-But as these assets have become more widely available, so too has the confusion on how to properly use them for clients without getting burned.
-While Commodity education must be an ongoing process, there are a number of basics that can enhance overall understanding, identify opportunities and limitations, and generally promote a better experience with these hard assets [see also The Ten Commandments of Commodity Investing]:
+But as these assets have become more widely available, so too has confusion increased on how to properly use them for clients without getting burned.
+While commodity education must be an ongoing process, there are a number of basics that can enhance overall understanding, identify opportunities and limitations, and generally promote a better experience with these hard assets [see also The Ten Commandments of Commodity Investing].

 1. Futures Do Not Equal Spot